QIWI-API/p2p-payments-docs/p2p-payments_en.html.md

 metatitle: API P2P Invoices  1.0.0

-metadescription: API P2P Invoices opens a way to operate with invoices from your service or application.
-Invoice is the unique request for the payment.
-By default, the user may pay the invoice with any accessible means.
-API supports issuing and cancelling invoices, making refunds and checking operation status.
+metadescription: API P2P Invoices opens a way for individuals to operate with invoices from their service or application.
+An invoice is the unique request for the money transfer.
+By default, the customer may pay the invoice with any accessible means.
+API supports issuing and cancelling invoices, and checking operation status.

 category: p2p